-In the event that the Shellfish Commission requests assistance from license holders to conduct various activities such as shellfish surveys, educational outreach, seeding, assisting in marine research or any other activity approved by the Commission, license holders may volunteer their time in exchange for a 50% reduction fee when purchasing their license.
-To be eligible for a license fee reduction, license holders must perform eight hours of an activity approved by the Shellfish Commission.
+In the event that the shellfish commission requests assistance from license holders to conduct various activities such as shellfish surveys, educational outreach, seeding, assisting in marine research or any other activity approved by the commission.
+License holders my volunteer their time in exchange for a 50% reduction fee when purchasing their license.